elmomoilanen/prime-factorization/README.md

 ## Remarks ##

-- Elliptic-curve factorization must use few worker threads to be efficient.
-Default thread count is five which happened to be the most effective by rough empirical testing during the development period.
-Thread count can be changed by the *MAX_WORKERS* constant in the *factor* module but its value must be two at least (otherwise performance will deteriorate notably).
+- Elliptic-curve factorization must use OS threads to be efficient.
+The thread count should be set to a value of at least two and preferably below the number of CPU cores to optimize performance.
+In terms of performance, lower value (2-5) seems to be the best but large 128 bit semiprimes could be factorized faster with larger thread count based on benchmarking.
+Thread count can be changed by the *MAX_THREADS_* constants in the *factor* module.

 - Miller-Rabin and Baillie-PSW primality tests are probabilistic but do not contain counterexamples in the number range this program uses.
 Elliptic-curve factorization uses random initial points on the curves which can cause some deviation to execution times.